Philippe Hubert Preudhomme de Borre: American Revolutionary War

 De Borre disembarked from the Mercure at Portsmouth, New Hampshire on 17 March 1777.
 He made his way to Morristown, New Jersey where on 17 May George Washington presented him with a brigadier general's commission back-dated to 1 December 1776.
 That week, Washington was in the process of forming the main army into ten permanent brigades.
 There were four from Virginia, three from Pennsylvania, two from Maryland, and one from New Jersey.
 William Smallwood was appointed to lead the 1st Maryland Brigade while de Borre was given command of the 2nd Maryland Brigade.
 At the same time, a Frenchman of Irish heritage, Thomas Conway received command of another brigade.
 De Borre's brigade consisted of the 2nd Canadian Regiment, and the 2nd, 4th, and 6th Maryland Regiments.

 In May 1777, de Coudray and his entourage of 18 officers and 10 sergeants reached America.
 At this time Americans were becoming aware of the problem of accepting foreign adventurers into their ranks.
 Some foreign officers proved valuable to the American cause, while others were not useful.
 For example, Matthias Alexis Roche de Fermoy and Frederick William, Baron de Woedtke proved to be failures as combat generals.
-Because du Coudray had been promised the rank of major general, Henry Knox, Nathanael Greene, and John Sullivan vowed to resign if the Frenchman was promoted over their heads.
+Because de Coudray had been promised the rank of major general, Henry Knox, Nathanael Greene, and John Sullivan vowed to resign if the Frenchman was promoted over their heads.
 Anxious not to offend France, Congress invented the title Inspector General of Ordnance and Military Manufactories for de Coudray but made sure that he had no authority over the combat generals.
 The freshly-minted Inspector General promptly began quarreling with other French officers such as the capable engineer Louis Lebègue Duportail and involved himself in intrigues.
 One Frenchman noted that de Coudray's arrogance offended the Congress and damaged relations between the American colonies and France.
 De Coudray even managed to anger Gilbert Motier, marquis de La Fayette.
 Finally, on 16 September 1777 de Coudray stupidly rode his horse onto a Schuylkill River ferryboat and the skittish animal leaped overboard, drowning its rider.

 On 22 August, Sullivan mounted an unsuccessful raid on British positions near New York City in the Battle of Staten Island.
 The Americans captured most of one loyalist battalion but admitted losing 20 wounded and 150 prisoners.
 The British claimed to have captured 260 Americans while the New Jersey loyalists lost about 140 captured.
 Meanwhile, the 2nd Canadian and the 2nd Maryland Regiments apparently suffered the heaviest losses on the American side.
 One of Sullivan's officers subsequently preferred charges against him for botching the operation.
 Sullivan asked de Borre, whose brigade had participated, to keep quiet until his court martial could take place.
 Ultimately, Sullivan was exonerated.